openstack-archive/dragonflow/doc/source/specs/lbaas2.rst

 Alternatively, the `pkt_mark` header can be used to mark the packet as a non-lbaas packet.

-This is the prefered option.
+This is the preferred option.

 Health Monitor
 ~~~~~~~~~~~~~~